 where $w_i^{(m)}$ are the PSIS weights and $p(y_i \mid \bm{\vartheta}^{(m)})$ is the model likelihood evaluated at the observation $y_i$.
 The higher the ELPD, the better the model.

-Table \ref{tab:elpd_sim2} gives the ELPD results for different models and both DGPs.
+\autoref{tab:elpd_sim2} gives the ELPD results for different models under both DGPs.
 We also include the multinomial and DM distributions for comparison purposes, for which we use Stan via the \textsf{R} package \texttt{cmdstanr} \citep{cmdstanr} in each case.
-As expected, the ELPD favours the model used to generate the data, although ZANIDM obtains a similar ELPD to ZANIM when the data are generated from ZANIM.
-Interestingly, when the data are generated from ZANIDM, we observe that ZANIM outperforms the DM model, suggesting that accounting for zero-inflation improves the fit more than the overdispersion which distinguishes the DM and multinomial distributions.
-However, we note that the $\mathrm{DI}\lbrack Y_j\rbrack$ indices are similar for both DGPs (see Table \ref{tab:theoretical_moments}).
+As expected, the ELPD favours the distribution used to generate the data, although the ZANIM and ZANIDM models obtain a similar ELPD when the data are generated from the ZANIM distribution.
+Interestingly, when the data are generated from the ZANIDM distribution, we observe that the ZANIM model outperforms the DM model, suggesting that accounting for zero-inflation improves the fit more than the overdispersion which distinguishes the DM and multinomial distributions.
+However, we recall that the $\mathrm{DI}\lbrack Y_j\rbrack$ indices are similar for both DGPs (see \autoref{tab:theoretical_moments}).

-For both ZANIM and ZANIDM, each panel in Figure \ref{fig:ppc_sim} illustrates the mean and the $95\%$ CI of the posterior predictive distribution (represented by red and blue error bars) compared with the empirical distribution of the observed count $Y_j$ (depicted by grey bars) for each category $j=1,2,3$.
-To enhance the visualisation, we report the relative frequency and compare empirical and posterior estimates thereof.
-In Panel A, the data are generated from ZANIM and, as expected, the fitted ZANIM model closely aligns with the observed data.
-In contrast, ZANIDM fails to capture certain patterns, particularly for the component $j=2$.
-Conversely, when the data-generating process originates from ZANIDM, as shown in Panel B, the ZANIDM model provides a better fit, effectively capturing the behavior of the observed data, while ZANIM markedly deviates from the observed data particularly when $\alpha_j$ is large.
+For both the ZANIM and ZANIDM models, each panel in \autoref{fig:ppc_sim} illustrates the mean and the $95\%$ CI of the posterior predictive distribution (represented by red and blue error bars) compared with the empirical distribution of the observed count $Y_j$ (depicted by grey bars) for each category $j\in \{1,2,3\}$.
+To enhance the visualisation, we report the relative frequency and compare the empirical and posterior estimates thereof.
+In Panel A, the data are generated from the ZANIM distribution and, as expected, the fitted ZANIM model closely aligns with the observed data.
+In contrast, the ZANIDM model fails to capture certain patterns, particularly for the component $j=2$.
+Conversely, when the ZANIDM distribution is used as the data-generating process, as shown in Panel B, the ZANIDM model provides a better fit, effectively capturing the behaviour of the observed data, while the ZANIM model markedly deviates from the observed data, particularly when $\alpha_j$ is large.